 Click Here to Learn More and Download Lecture Schedule: CROP Page

-This program provides trainees the opportunity to shadow pain physicians as they interview, diagnose and manage chronic and acute pain patients within the Pain Medicine Program, Department of Anesthesiology Drs.
-Ajay Wasan and Jacques Chelly and in other clinical settings (e.g., headache clinic Dr. Robert Kaniecki, functional bowel disorders clinic Dr. David Levinthal, physical therapy Drs.
-Gwendolyn Sowa and Helm and cranial nerve disorders Dr. Raymond Sekula) within the University of Pittsburgh Medical Center.
+This program provides trainees the opportunity to shadow pain physicians as they interview, diagnose and manage chronic and acute pain patients within the Pain Medicine Program, Department of Anesthesiology and Perioperative Medicine Drs.
+Ajay Wasan and Jacques Chelly and in other clinical settings (e.g., headache clinic: Dr. Robert Kaniecki; functional bowel disorders clinic: Dr. David Levinthal; Physical Medicine and Rehabilitation: Drs.
+Gwendolyn Sowa and Eric Helm) within the University of Pittsburgh Medical Center.

-All postdocs are encouraged to participate in the career development programming developed and offered through the office of Dr. Darlene Zellers, Director of the Center for Postdoctoral Affairs in the Health Sciences.
+All postdocs are encouraged to participate in the career development programming developed and offered through the the Office of Academic Career Development, Health Sciences.
 This programing covers a wide variety of career development related issues.
 A schedule of workshops and other career development opportunities can be accessed at http://www.oacd.health.pitt.edu/ such as: "Life After Postdoc," "To Postdoc or Not to Postdoc," "The

 Scientific Publication Process," "CV to Resume," and "Poster Presentations."